y-scope/clp-loglib-py/README.md

 periodically uploading their logs for storage.
 By setting the timeout in response to the logs' logging level the responsiveness of a task can be adjusted based on the severity of logging level seen.
+An additional timeout is always triggered on closing the logging handler.

 See the class documentation for specific details.